polipones/pod-hugo-main-website/content/events/index.en.md

 ## Meet the block administrators

-Are you new at the dorm?
-Do you want to know more people including the people who can unlock your doors for you or give you access to various things such as internet or gym?
-For this very purpose this event takes place at every block.
-For more info including the date of next meet your admin event:
+Are you new to the dormitory and interested in meeting your neighbours and block administrators?
+Each block holds this event several times a year.
+Check your block’s Facebook group for the next date:

 - [Block A](http://www.facebook.com/groups/A.Podolee/)
 - [Block B](http://www.facebook.com/groups/B.Podolee/)